oskardotglobal/4get/docs/configure.md

 3. The captcha imagesets are located in `data/captcha/your_image_set/*.png`
 4. The captcha font is located in `data/fonts/captcha.ttf`

-# Cloudflare bypass
+# Cloudflare bypass (TLS check)
 **Note: this only allows you to bypass the browser integrity checks.
 Captchas & javascript challenges will not be bypassed.**

-Configuring this lets you fetch images sitting behind Cloudflare and allows you to scrape the **Yep** search engine.
-Following these instructions might make your package manager unhappy.
+Configuring this lets you fetch images sitting behind Cloudflare and allows you to scrape the **Yep** & the **Mwmbl** search engines.
+Please be aware that APT will fight against you and will re-install the openSSL-version of curl constantly when updating.

 First, follow these instructions.
 Only install the Firefox modules: